 Without a building, a foundation has little purpose.
-And certainly, a foundation is not even built without plans for a building to be built on top of it.
-In a spiritual sense, however, foundations are built often without anything being built on top of them.
+And certainly, a foundation is usually not even built without plans for a building to be built on top of it.
+In a spiritual sense, however, foundations are built all too often without anything being built on top of them.

 This process of sanctification serves as the building process that takes place over a Christian’s life.
 But what if that process never takes place?
 What if the foundation remains but is never used for its intended purpose?
-As with the Moskva Pool, the foundation will have to settle for less rather than for fulfilling its intended purpose.
+As with the Moskva Pool, the foundation will have to settle for less than what it was meant to be rather than for fulfilling its intended purpose.

-Fortunately, Christians don’t have to settle.
+As Christians, we don’t have to settle.
 Through the process of living the Christian life and by allowing the Holy Spirit to work in us to conform us to the image of Christ, Christians can build upon the foundation that is Christ.
-The following points exist as crucial aspects of that process.
+The following exist as crucial aspects of that process.

 - Be willing to be pruned.
 The Word of God prunes in order to prepare Christians to bear fruit.
 Likewise, life’s circumstances lead to additional pruning that allows for the process toward perfection to continue.
 Be teachable and willing to change.

 - Understand that there’s always more.
 Even when a building is complete, there’s always maintenance needing done.
 There’s always cleaning that needs to happen.
 As a Christian continually spends time with God, the light gets brighter to allow cobwebs and dust to become obvious even in the deepest and hidden corners.
 Stay open to correction.

 - Focus on the top priority.
 A building is usually built for a very specific purpose.
 Likewise, a Christian exists for relationship with Jesus.
 As we focus there, we remain joined to our Heavenly Father (John 15:1-6).
 Remember that your focus determines your reality.